Drake's Venture: Plot

 Before the fleet leaves Plymouth, Drake learns that someone has betrayed the news of the voyage to William Cecil, Lord Burghley.
-Drake is upset as the destination of the venture - to raid Spanish ships in Peru and return home via a route theorized by John Dee called "the Straits of Anian" - is top secret, known only to Drake, Doughty, the Queen and a few select insiders.
+Drake is upset as the destination of the venture - to raid Spanish ships in Peru and return home via a route theorised by John Dee called "the Straits of Anian" - is top secret, known only to Drake, Doughty, the Queen and a few select insiders.
 Drake has told the crew they will be voyaging to Alexandria on a trade mission.

 Tension is high when the truth is revealed.
 A few of Drake's crewmen are discontent at being tricked into a long, dangerous voyage; Doughty has second thoughts and tries to convince Drake to redirect the fleet to less uncertain plunder on the Spanish Main.
 Drake is resolute, but alienates his former friend through his high-handedness.
 Doughty believes that his investment, his advocacy of the venture at court, and his command of the soldiers accompanying the fleet, entitle him to equal command.

 The fleet encounters the Santa Maria, a Portuguese vessel.
 Upon its capture, Drake induces the cooperation of its captain and navigator, Nuno da Silva, who has an extensive knowledge of the coastline of Brazil.
 Hostilities escalate when Drake reprimands one of Doughty's officers for stealing from a Portuguese prisoner.

 Doughty is given command of the prize ship.
 Drake's ship, the Pelican, immediately falls victim to a number of misfortunes including a lack of wind and an outbreak of scurvy.
 Doughty's ship is nowhere to be found.
 Drake becomes increasingly paranoid, attributing the misfortunes to Doughty's betrayal and his interest in the occult.

 Upon the reunion of the ships, Doughty continues to agitate for what he perceives is his due: co-equal status in directing the fleet.
 He has a final confrontation with Drake, who strikes him and has him bound to the mast of the Pelican.

 The film climaxes at the scene of Doughty's execution at San Julián.
 Drake brings Doughty to trial, accusing him of mutiny and witchcraft.
 Encouraged by his nephew, Drake induces the ship's carpenter, Ned Bright, to perjure himself in order to assure the conviction.
 Drake manipulates the men into sentencing Doughty to death.
 The chaplain, Francis Fletcher, tries to persuade Doughty to confess his sins, but the gentleman protests his innocence until the end.
 He takes communion with Drake and goes resolutely to his death.
 Drake then makes a speech promising the men wealth beyond their wildest dreams, but the gentlemen adventurers and the mariners must settle their differences.
 He changes the name of the Pelican to the Golden Hind, in hopes of placating Sir Christopher Hatton, Doughty's former employer.